 A complaint most infamously leveled against Hulk Hogan, currently at John Cena.
 Tends to get invoked against any Face champion, though.

 Triple H, from 2002-2005.
 Ditto for Jeff Jarrett from 2003-2006, so much that fans called him "Triple J" and chanted for him to "DROP THE TITLE!" whenever he appeared.

 The Ultimate Warrior is arguably the prime example of this trope.
 He only has a handful of clean losses on record.
 Not even Hulk Hogan could stop him (without cheating).

-It's Personal: Okay, try finding a promotional package for any given wrestling event that does not contain "these guys hate each other!", try it.
+It's Personal: Okay, try finding a promotional package for any given wrestling event that does not hype a personal feud, try it.